Powers of the theta divisor and relations in the tautological ring: Introduction

-Faber initiated an extensive study of $R^*(\M_g)$ in \cite{1999FaberB}, using classical methods.
+Faber initiated an extensive study of $R^*(\M_g)$ in \cite{1999Faber}, calculating relations among tautological classes by using the Porteous formula and the methods and results of Mumford \cite{1983Mumford}.
 Based on his observations, he formulated a striking series of conjectures suggesting that the tautological ring possesses a rich and remarkably well-behaved structure.
-In particular, he proposed that $R^*(\M_g)$ vanishes in sufficiently high codimension, a result that was proved by Looijenga and Ionel: \begin{theorem}[Looijenga \cite{1995Looijenga}, Ionel \cite{2002Ionel}] The tautological ring of $\Mgn$ vanishes in degrees greater than or equal to $g$, as well as in degree $g-1$ when $n=0$. \end{theorem}
+In particular, he proposed that $R^*(\M_g)$ vanishes in sufficiently high codimension, a result that was proven by Looijenga and Ionel: \begin{theorem}[Looijenga \cite{1995Looijenga}, Ionel \cite{2002Ionel}] The tautological ring of $\Mgn$ vanishes in degrees greater than or equal to $g$, as well as in degree $g-1$ when $n=0$. \end{theorem}

 A key geometric insight into these and other properties of the tautological ring was provided by Graber and Vakil in \cite{2005GraberVakil}, in which Theorem~\ref{thm:Fabervanishing} was shown to be a consequence of the following result: